broeringlucas/easy-saving/README.md

 # Easy Saving

 Easy Saving is a full-stack financial tracker I developed to deepen my expertise in building secure REST APIs, implementing JWT authentication flows, and creating responsive UIs with React.
-The system enables users to monitor spending patterns and savings goals through an intuitive interface backed by robust backend services.
+The system enables users to monitor spending patterns through an intuitive interface.

 ## Project Structure